Nicuschgifthub/DiscordSimpleTable/README.md

 const tableString = new DiscordSimpleTable(columns)
   .setJsonArrayInputs(data)
-  .setStringOffset(1) // only using one space looks stupid.
+  .setStringOffset(1) // only using one space
   .build();

 ```